jacquetta/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for the Document Object Model.
+The DOM is used as a way to connect webpages to languages.
+Since the web page is just a document it can also be manipulated with scripting languages to change interactivity and styles.

 2. What is an event?

+The event is taken place in the DOM such as a click the button by the mouse or a keyboard key pressed anywhere on the page.

 3. What is an event listener?

+The event listener is waiting to hear the event that is needed in order to proceed with function that it is associated with.

 4. Why would we convert a NodeList into an Array?

+If I wanted to change or remove multiple node items of the same class name.
+It would be simpler to use a forEach loop and method to do this.

 5. What is a component?

+A component is a way to save reusable blocks of code and use them in different documents.

 ### Git Set up